 1.2.
-The Kantian Conception of The Formal Logic and Pure Mathematics Ended in Their Being Closed-Games as the Modern AI Separated from any Empirical Reality
+The Kantian Conception of Formal Logic and Pure Mathematics Ended in Their Being Closed-Games as Modern AI is Separated from any Empirical Reality

-The Formal Axiomatic Systems accept that all the formally deduced theorems are contained, at least implicitly in the assumed axioms and therefore such Systems Are Analytic and so also their propositions separated from reality (Nesher, 2011).
-But since mathematicians and philosophers in the Euclidean and Kantian traditions consider mathematics as Formal axiomatic systems it cannot be synthetic a priori discipline.
-Hence, what the Mathematicians’ Formal intuition can do to enable it as Formal discipline is to use their intuitions to infer and prove their synthetic a priori mathematical propositions to synthetize its conclusions namely, to add implicitly the Matter of their sensual intuitions in order to compensate the sterility of the mathematical a priori Form.
-This is quite clear from Kant writing about the basic nature of numbers in counting, and even measuring physical objects and also of the possibility of our cognitions of the Space and Time which we cannot cognize their Forms without the sensual intuition Meters which enable their role in mathematics (Kant, CPuR: B14-15, Nesher, 2010, 2011).
+Formal axiomatic systems accept that all formally deduced theorems are contained, at least implicitly, in assumed axioms., Such systems are therefore analytic, and their propositions are detached from reality (Nesher, 2011).
+Since mathematicians and philosophers in the Euclidean and Kantian traditions consider mathematics as formal axiomatic systems it cannot be a synthetic a priori discipline.
+As a result, mathematicians can use their formal intuitions to infer and prove their synthetic a priori mathematical propositions, to synthetize its conclusions, by implicitly adding the matter of their sensual intuitions to compensate for the sterility of the mathematical a priori form.
+This is quite clear from Kant’s writings about the basic nature of numbers in counting, in measuring physical objects, and in the very possibility of our cognitions of space and time, whose forms we cannot cognize without the sensual intuition ‘meters,’ which accounts for their role in mathematics (Kant, CPuR: B14-15, Nesher, 2010, 2011).

-Considering this Kant’s use the role of Pure Intuitions in Mathematics and the Pure Intuition of Space and Time to explain human cognition of reality, is this use of Intuition to explain the a priori synthetic knowledge just an uncontrolled mistake in introducing practically the sensual intuitions, or rather his intentional device to save his Transcendental Revolution.
+Considering Kant’s use of pure intuitions in mathematics and the pure intuition of space and time in explaining human cognition of reality, this use of intuition to explain a priori synthetic knowledge is just a mistake of practically introducing the sensual intuitions, or rather, his intentional device to save his Transcendental Revolution.